-No. Neither Medicare nor private insurance companies cover the options of femtosecond laser for treatment of pre-existing astigmatism nor multifocal lens implants that treat presbyopia.
-These are condition that insurance companies do not cover.
+No. Neither Medicare nor private insurance companies cover the options of femtosecond laser for the treatment of pre-existing astigmatism nor premium lens implants that treat presbyopia.
+These are conditions that insurance companies do not cover.

 The only way to know for sure if you are a candidate for laser vision correction is to have a laser vision correction consultation.
-Our consultations are comprehensive eye exams and at the conclusion, Dr. Carlson will present you with all of your options including LASIK, Lasek or PRK and give you the information you need to select the procedure that is best for you and your vision.
+Dr. Carlson will present you with all of your options including LASIK, LASEK or PRK, and give you the information you need to select the procedure that is best for you and your vision.
 You will also have an opportunity to meet with our patient care coordinator to schedule a procedure if you are ready to proceed with laser vision correction.

-The three main areas to treat using Botox® Cosmetic® are the forehead, the area between your eyebrows and the crow’s feet.
+The three main areas to treat using Botox® Cosmetic are the forehead, the area between your eyebrows, and the crow’s feet.
 Depending on the individual, each area could require between 10 and 20 units of Botox.
-It takes about 7-10 days to see full results which last about three to four months.
+It takes about 7-10 days to see full results, lasting about three to four months.

 Learn about the payment options we offer.

-We are located in the Park Avenue Medical Office Building at the intersection of 24th street and Park Avenue just north of Abbott Northwestern Hospital.
-For detailed directions to our clinic and a map of the campus please go to the contact page.
+We are in the M Health Fairview Clinics & Specialty Center in Burnsville, MN.
+For detailed directions to our clinic and a map please go to the contact page.

 Find information on insurance and billing.

-If you have a primary care clinic listed on your insurance card, go there for all of your primary medical care and if have received referrals from that clinic in the past to see specialty providers outside that clinic and/or care system, then, most likely you will need a referral to come to Claris Eye Care & Surgery.
-We recommend that you contact your primary care physician/nurse to initiate the referral giving them the name of our clinic, Claris Eye Care & Surgery, the name of our provider, Keith Carlson, MD, and request the start date the same day as your appointment at Claris, permission to consult and treat over a 6- to12-month period with up to 12 visits.
+If you have a primary care clinic listed on your insurance card, go there for all of your primary medical care and if have received referrals from that clinic in the past to see specialty providers outside that clinic and/or care system, then, most likely you will need a referral to come to Claris Eye Surgery & LASIK.
+You will need to contact your primary care physician/nurse to initiate the referral giving them the name of our clinic, Claris Eye Surgery & LASIK, the name of our provider, Keith Carlson, MD, and request the start date the same day as your appointment at Claris, permission to consult and treat over a 6- to 12-month period with up to 12 visits.
 You will want to make sure this referral is in place before your first appointment as you may not have any coverage at all without a referral.

 You can refer to your master medical insurance plan document to see what is covered and if so, how your coverage reads (i.e., copay, deductible and/or coinsurance) or what’s not covered.
 You could also call and ask them specifically if you have coverage for a routine eye exam and/or an eye exam with a medical diagnosis and what the coverage is for each of those exams.
-Finally, you could confirm that Claris Eye Care & Surgery, NPI #1841425899 in Minneapolis, MN is in network for your insurance plan.
+Finally, you should confirm that Claris Eye Surgery & LASIK, NPI #1841425899 in Burnsville, MN is in-network for your insurance plan.

 A routine eye exam is when you come in to have your eyes examined on a regular basis even though you aren’t having any issues with your vision except maybe some blurriness requiring a new eyeglass prescription.
 Some insurance companies only cover routine eye exams through a vision plan and will not cover them if submitted through your medical insurance plan.
 It is a good idea to call your insurance company before your visit to confirm whether or not you have coverage for a routine eye exam, what the coverage is and whether it’s through a vision plan or your medical insurance plan.
 Please let us know when you are scheduling your appointment that you need a routine eye exam.
 Additionally, at the beginning of your visit when the technician asks you the reason for your visit, state that you are there for a routine eye exam.
 When you have a concern about your vision, the condition of your eyes or you see Dr. Carlson regularly for the follow-up of a medical condition such as glaucoma, the diagnosis will be a medical one and the exam will be billed to your medical insurance company.

 Yes.
-Botox® Cosmetic treatment is considered medically necessary when used to treat Blepharospasms around the eye area.
-We do need to have some documentation that you have been experiencing them for a while and that other limited treatment options haven’t worked for you.
-You will also want to check with your insurance to find out if this procedure will require a prior authorization and also how it would be covered.
+Botox® Cosmetic treatment is considered medically necessary when used to treat blepharospasms around the eye area.
+We do need documentation that you have been experiencing them for a while and that other limited treatment options haven’t worked for you.
+You will also want to check with your insurance to find out if this procedure will require prior authorization and also how it would be covered.